18 Outdoor Adventures to Do with Kids In Michigan Before They Turn 18

 Undeniably Sleeping Bear Dunes National Lakeshore, is the most famous sand dunes in Michigan.
 Other notable places to get your sandy fix include Saugatuck Dunes State Park and in Sawyer, Michigan at Warren Dunes State Park, which provide a beautiful stretch of dunes that rise 260 feet above the lake for stunning views.

-5. Splash in the Giant Fountain Compass in St Joe
+5. Splash in the Whirlpool Fountain Compass in Saint Joseph

-Giggles from children’s lips and splashes abound at the Whirlpool Compass in St Joseph.
-This beach town is one of the best kid-friendly spots to enjoy this summer!
-Every 15 minutes, water cannons propel bursts of water 35 feet into the air, thoroughly soaking beachgoers with a cooling spray of water.
-Afterwards kids can splash in the splash pad until the next thrilling blast.
-After a hot day swimming at Lake Michigan, it’s so refreshing.
+Giggles from the lips of children and splashes abound at the Whirlpool Compass Fountain in Saint Joseph.
+This Michigan beach town is one of the best kid-friendly spots to enjoy this summer!
+Every 15 minutes, water cannons propel bursts of water 35 feet into the air, thoroughly soaking beachgoers with a cooling spray.
+Afterwards kids can play in the splash pad until the next thrilling blast.
+After a hot day swimming at Lake Michigan, it’s a refreshing way to rinse off the sand.

-During your stay, enjoy the day playing on the sandy shores of Silver Beach.
-It’s an ideal Michigan day trip for kids, since families can easily spend hours exploring the Curious Kid’s Museum, riding the historic 1910 carousel and finishing the day off with a delicious slice of Silver Beach Pizza.
+During your vacation, spend hours soaking in the summer sun, diving into waves, and building sand castles on the soft, sandy shores of Silver Beach.
+It’s an ideal Michigan day trip for kids, since families can easily fill a whole day or two exploring the Curious Kid’s Museum, riding the historic 1910 carousel and finishing the day off with a delicious slice of Silver Beach Pizza.

 6. Pick Blueberries in Southwest Michigan